Kelly-Anne Smith: Virgin Radio

 Smith joined Virgin Radio in 2003 to present a brand new evening show "Most Wanted".
 Being sandwiched in between Daryl Denham and Jeremy Kyle.
-After five months of being on the station, she was promoted to the drivetime slot Kelly-Anne did a lot of the interviews for the station and at the Isle of Wight Festival and V festival including Roger Daltrey, Pink and Hollywood superstar Will Smith.
+After five months of being on the station, she was promoted to the drivetime slot.
+Kelly-Anne did a lot of the interviews for the station and at the Isle of Wight Festival and V festival including Roger Daltrey, Pink and Hollywood superstar Will Smith.
 She has since returned to cover at the station as Virgin Radio and more recently as Absolute Radio.

 Radio voice-over

 Smith's radio branding voice work includes Global Radio's Capital network, in London and across the UK and Bauer Radio Big City Network.
 She was the imaging voice for the Virgin Radio Canada network, which won an RAP Gold award for imaging.
-She voices the Free Radio Network in the UK, and is on stations in Pakistan, Canada, Switzerland and France as well as across America as the voice of Akon's Hitlab Radio Show and the Remix Top 30 Countdown with Sean Hamilton.
+She voiced the Free Radio Network in the UK, and is on stations in Pakistan, Canada, Switzerland and France as well as across America as the voice of Akon's Hitlab Radio Show and the Remix Top 30 Countdown with Sean Hamilton.